vm6502q/qrack.net/api/README.md

 ##### `init_general(bitLenInt length)`

-Initializes a simulator optimized for "BQP-complete" (general) problems.
+**Returns** a quid representing newly-initialized simulator optimized for "BQP-complete" (general) problems.
-**Returns** a quid representing the simulator created.

 - `length`: Number of qubits.

 ##### `init_stabilizer(bitLenInt length)`

-Initializes a simulator optimized for ("hybrid") stabilizer problems (with recourse to universal circuit logic as a fallback).
+**Returns** a quid representing newly-initialized simulator optimized for ("hybrid") stabilizer problems (with recourse to universal circuit logic as a fallback).
-**Returns** a quid representing the simulator created.

 - `length`: Number of qubits.

 ##### `init_qbdd(bitLenInt length)`

-Initializes a simulator optimized for low-entanglement problems (with "quantum binary decision diagrams" or "QBDD" simulation)
+**Returns** a quid representing newly-initialized simulator for low-entanglement problems (with "quantum binary decision diagrams" or "QBDD" simulation)
-**Returns** a quid representing the simulator created.

 - `length`: Number of qubits.